Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

 The next component of OEE is Performance, which measures how long it takes equipment to complete a process or cycle.
 You can determine a piece of equipment’s performance by comparing its current production against projected levels.

-Losses in performance take place when, despite a machine being up and running, certain settings or employee practices cause it to produce at a less than optimal rate.
 For example, equipment’s performance can suffer when workers can’t keep up with loading or unloading a machine in the projected timeframe, or when employees aren’t yet completely comfortable with or properly trained how to use a new machine or system.

 To calculate equipment’s performance, you start by multiplying an equipment’s ideal cycle time (in other words, the fastest time that equipment can complete a process under optimal circumstances) by the total count of acceptable pieces the equipment produces, then divide that by the equipment’s runtime.